-All academic students and tutors have door codes for entry to the Academy downstairs entry point at Bankside and for Mermaid Court.
-These codes are not issued to students on public courses or visitors
+All academic students and tutors have door codes for entry to the downstairs entry point at Bankside.
+There is a separate code for the day and one for the evening (which is issued to evening class students).
+Codes are not issued to visitors.